fehler/building-beautiful-uis/09-Chapter-9-Where-to-from-here-for-UI?.md

 Overview
 --------

+/* When I explore conversational UIs, stress that a voice UI is a (for the most part) a conversational UI, but a conversational UI might not necessarily be driven by voice.
+It could be driven via SMS or other text messaging platforms.
+Don't conflate the two. */

-Here I should reiterate that Adobe XD can be used for voice prototyping and has been built with this in mind.
-This is an important point to stress.
-There are a few articles from the Adobe Blog that I could point readers towards.
+In this chapter I should emphasise that Adobe XD can be used for conversational <!-- Voice?
+Check. --> prototyping and has powerful tools that allow you to build non-visual UIs quickly.

+**This is an important point to stress.
+There are a few articles from the Adobe Blog that I could point readers towards.**

+It would be nice to build an example of a conversational UI to include in the book's supporting material.

+Next point, see above… Don't repeat myself.

 Just because a UI is conversational (whether that's verbal, or a more 'text-like' interface) doesn't mean everything we've covered is irrelevant.
 We'll need to, for example, consider how a user gets from A to B and that's every bit as important in a conversational UI.